Babes in Toyland (1961 film): Development

 In May 1955, Walt Disney announced that he would produce Babes in Toyland as an animated feature.
 By October 1956, Disney had assigned Bill Walsh to produce and Sidney Miller to direct the project.
-However, filming was delayed, and by August 1959, the project was reactivated as a live-action television movie – Disney's first live-action musical.
+However, filming was delayed, and by August 1959, the project was retooled as a live-action television movie, making it Disney's first live-action musical.
 Ward Kimball had been tapped to produce and direct the project, while Mel Leven would write new lyrics.

 With Kimball in charge, he reviewed the three scripts that had been written, all of which he found to be "terrible, absolutely nothing."
 Kimball had found the 1903 operetta script to be too complicated.
 In his script, he excised the orphans subplot and focused the story on a love triangle between Tom, Mary Contrary, and Barnaby.
 In the following months, Kimball worked alongside story artist Joe Rinaldi and effects animator Joshua Meador to ensure the film would be visually interesting.
 In June 1960, Disney told the Los Angeles Times: "We're updating the lyrics; the music, of course, is Victor Herbert's.
 March of the Toys will be done in animation.
 I'll be using fantasy with 'live' more and more.
 I've decided people should play people and shouldn't be animated – only the effects should."

 While Disney was vacationing in Europe, Kimball was finalizing set designs and casting decisions, the latter of which required Disney's approval.
 "We decided on Ray Bolger, things like that, and [such decisions usually] were the provinces of Walt," Kimball later explained.
 Furthermore, with the studio's option on the film rights set to expire within a year, a studio publicist placed trade advertisements that promoted Kimball's work on the film, leading to Disney deciding that Kimball had got above himself.
 Kimball was also traveling to New York to scout for Broadway actors to cast in the film.
 According to Joe Hale, Kimball had wanted one actress for Mary, but Disney had insisted on Annette Funicello.
 Further casting disagreements led to Kimball being kicked off the film.

 In January 1961, Jack Donohue was signed to direct, following his success on Broadway directing Top Banana and Mr. Wonderful, and for his work on TV specials for Dean Martin and Frank Sinatra.
 While Kimball would still be credited as the screenwriter, he was relegated to directing the 15-minute toy soldier sequence.
 In March 1961, Disney said he wanted to create a film of the standard of The Wizard of Oz (1939).
 "It's like a Disney cartoon only with live actors", said one Disney executive.